Archive

 First and foremost, my personal “Best of tasting” is Peter Michael wines.
 Four 2009 Chardonnays were presented in the tasting (“Mon Plaisir”, “La Carriere”, “Belle Cote” and “Ma Belle-Fille”) – tremendous, all four are the best Chardonnays I ever tasted.
 Finesse and absolute balance – vanilla, toasted oak and butter all being present, but in absolute harmony with bright acidity, fruit and silky smooth tannins.
 I would put drinkability for all four at 9+.
 Just so you know, these are the cult wines, which affects the pricing and availability.
 These wines are available only through the mailing list or through select merchants – you might be able to find them at Wades Wines and Benchmark Wine Company.

-The next highlight was amazing line of Barolos.
-Mix of 2005, 2006, 2007 Barolos from Azella, Manzone, Renato Corino, Marengo, Altare, Clerico, Cavalotto – one was better than another, all beautiful and powerful wines.
-Anyone of the names I mentioned are worth seeking.
+The next highlight was an amazing line of Barolos.
+A mix of 2005, 2006, 2007 Barolos from Azella, Manzone, Renato Corino, Marengo, Altare, Clerico, Cavalotto – one was better than another, all beautiful and powerful wines.
+Anyone of the names I mentioned is worth seeking.

 That’s all, folks.
 There were many many more great wines, but you got to stop somewhere, right?
 Until the next time – cheers!